Templates

 Filters

-Checkbox and radio button components allow the user to filter search results by facets.
+Search Filter component which includes checkbox and radio button components that allow the user to filter search results by facets.

 Sort